Baseledger/baseledger-proxy/readme.md

 # baseledger

-**baseledger** is a blockchain built by Unibright using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).
-It is a public-permissioned, council-governed blockchain network that fulfills the major requirements of enterprise organizations for participating in Baseline-enabled processes: A unified architecture ensuring service quality, data privacy and integration.
+**baseledger** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).

 ## Get started